-Total Funding Available: Up to \$106,870 per site annually, initial funding available for 2 years

-Number of Contracts: Four Contract Cost: Confidential

-Contract cost.
-Confidential

-Catchment Areas: Greater Bridgeport, New Haven, Waterbury, and Hartford

-Contract Term: February 15, 2023 - June 30, 2024
+Total Funding Available: Up to \$226.753 per site annually Number of Contracts: Five Contract Cost: Confidential Catchment Areas: Bridgeport, New Haven, Waterbury, New London and Hartford Contract Term: August 1, 2025 to June 30, 2026

 - 3. Eligibility.
 Eligible respondents are private provider organizations (defined as non-state entities that are 501(c)(3) nonprofit corporations or partnerships with principal place of business in Connecticut) or Connecticut municipalities.
 Individuals who are not a duly formed business entity are ineligible to participate in this procurement. - 4.
 Minimum Qualifications of Respondents.
 To be considered for the right to negotiate a contract, a respondent must have the following minimum qualifications: - a.
 A minimum of two (2) years demonstrated experience providing housing placement, relocation and/or stabilization case management services to homeless populations; - b.
-Established partnerships and/or collaborations with the providers and landlords in the catchment areas.

-5. Procurement Schedule.
+Established partnerships and/or collaborations with the providers and landlords in the catchment areas. - 5.
+Procurement Schedule.
 See below.
 Dates after the due date for proposals ("Proposals Due") are target dates only ().
 The Center may amend the schedule, as needed.
-Any change will be made by means of an addendum to this RFP and will be posted on the The Justice Education Center, Inc.'s website at www.justiceeducationcenter.org.
+Any change will be made by means of an addendum to this RFP and will be posted on the The Justice Education Center, Inc.'s website at www.justiceeducationcenter.org. - RFP Released: - Deadline for Questions: - Bidders Conference Date: - Answers Released: